--The various kinds of risk, financial and nonfinancial (inter alia operating, technological, legal, social, environmental, political and reputation) to which the Company and the Group are exposed, including contingent liabilities and other off-balance-sheet risks within financial or economic risks.

-- -The internal reporting and control systems to be used to control and manage the referenced risks, including contingent liabilities and off-balance-sheet risks. - -The risk levels assumed by the Company.

--The corrective measures to limit the impact of the identified risks, should they materialise.

-g) Referral to the Board of Directors of proposals for:

--Approval of policies for assumption, management, control and reduction of risks to which the Company is or may be exposed, including those deriving from the macroeconomic environment as related to the status of the economic cycle.

--Approval of the general internal control strategies and procedures, on the status of which it periodically will be advised.

-- -Periodic reports of the results of verification and control functions undertaken by the Company's units. - h) Undertaking periodic monitoring of the loan portfolio of the Company and the Group, with the purpose of proposing to the Board of Directors the control of the adaptation of the risk assumed to the established risk profile, with particular attention to the principal customers of the Company and the Group and the distribution of risks by business sector, geographical areas and types of risk. - i) Periodically verifying evaluation systems, processes and methodologies and criteria for approval of transactions.

-j) Proposing to the Board of Directors the evaluation, monitoring and implementation of the instructions and recommendations of supervisory entities in the exercise of their authority and, if applicable, referring proposals of actions to be taken to the Board of Directors, without prejudice to following the instructions received.

-k) Verifying that the risk reporting processes of the Company are those appropriate for management of the risks assumed, and, if not, proposing such improvements as it deems to be necessary for correction thereof.

-1) Proposing to the Board of Directors the Company's scheme of Credit Risk Authority.

-m) Supervising the internal risk control and management function, the head of which will, at the end of each financial year, submit an activities report to the committee, and evaluating whether the risk unit has the processes, technical resources and human resources necessary for proper fulfilment of its functions in an independent manner, in accordance with the risk profile of the Company.
+The different types of financial and non-financial risk the Company and Group are exposed to (including operational, - The different types of financial and non-financial risk the Company and Group are exposed to (including operational, technological, financial, legal, social, environmental, political and reputational risks), with the inclusion under financial or economic risks of contingent liabilities and other off-balance-sheet risks. - The internal reporting and control systems of the Company or the Group for the management and control of risks, including contingent liabilities and off-balance-sheet risks. - The risk levels assumed by the Company. - The corrective measures to limit the impact of the identified risks, should they materialise. - g) Refer to the Board of Directors proposals regarding: - Approval of policies for assumption, management, control and reduction of risks to which the Company is or may be exposed, including those arising from the macroeconomic environment in relation to the current stage of the economic cycle. - Approval of the general internal control strategies and procedures, on the status of which it periodically will be advised. - Periodic reports of the results of verification and control functions undertaken by the Company's units. - h) Periodically monitor the credit quality of the Company and the Group to make proposals to the Board of Directors on control of matching the risks taken to the established risk profile, paying particular attention to the main customers of the Company and Group and the distribution of risk by business sector, geographical area and risk type. - i) Periodically check the systems, processes, assessment methods and criteria for approving transactions. - j) Make proposals to the Board of Directors for the assessment, monitoring and implementation of instructions and recommendations issued by supervisory bodies in the exercise of their function and, where applicable, refer to the Board of Directors any proposals for actions to be taken, while following the instructions received. - k) Verify that the Company's risk reporting processes are appropriate for managing the risks taken and, where appropriate, propose any improvements that may be considered necessary to correct them. - 1) Make proposals to the Board of Directors in relation to the Company's credit risk authority framework. - m) Supervise the internal control and risk management function.
+The officer in charge of this year shall provide the Committee, at at the end of each year, with a report of activities, evaluating whether the risk unit has the processes, technical resources and personnel necessary for proper performance of its duties in an independent manner, consistent with the Company's risk profile.

-In particular, the Risk Advisory Committee will supervise the functions of the risk unit in relation to:
+In particular, the the Risk Advisory Committee shall supervise the functions of the risks unit with respect to: